 The steady rise in the bill is very uncomfortable in a country where the rate of inflation rises without a commensurate rise in income.
 This is the backbone of our rant today.
 The electricity tariff went up by 18.5% in the last quarter of 2022.
 The implications of this are by no means minuscule.
 Its impact was harder than that of the Titanic against the iceberg that sank it.
 Monthly financial plan in the mud. .
 Just sit tight, and let’s unravel what works and what does not work in this Nigerian context.
 Since it isn’t possible to change tariffs, we can change what we can.
 To continue this productive rant about electricity in Nigeria,

 We all started with post-paid meters.
 That sorta type where ‘NEPA” (we don’t call them that anymore) officials bring a bill to show how much electricity you have spent and how much you had to pay.
 Those bills were outrageous.
 If you couldn’t afford them, your power would be disconnected.
 The prepaid meters came along many years after.
 This has its own advantages and disadvantages.
 Ask an average Nigerian, and they will tell you their preferred choice.

 Remember when you would stand outside begging NEPA officials not to disconnect you while someone ran to the nearest NEPA office to help you pay your bill?
 Those are stories now.
 Just like with Prepaid Meters, disconnection is unnecessary, with VTpass, going out to pay bills is unnecessary.
-Simply log on to www.vtpass.com or download the mobile app to buy airtime or data, pay electricity or education bills, Pay DStv, GOtv or and Startimes subscription or buy insurance cover.
+Simply log on to ppp.vtpass.com or download the mobile app to buy airtime or data, pay electricity or education bills, Pay DStv, GOtv, or Startimes subscription, or buy insurance cover.

 Experience seamless payments and get immediate value when you pay your electricity bills and more with VTpass.